lbowles/Personal-Website-V2/portfolio/src/posts/one-year-at-bitcoins-hottest-startup.md

 1. **A real problem**
    - Users couldn't earn yield on their native Bitcoin.
-   - Users with valuable digital assets were looking to access liquidity
+   - Users with valuable digital assets were looking to access liquidity.
 2. **Concrete solution**
    - Bitcoin’s first lending protocol.
 Allowing lending of Bitcoin using fungible and non-fungible assets as collateral.
 3. **Untapped market**